 When sports return to normal post-Covid-19, digitalizing fans’ arena experience will be one of the most crucial pressure points.
 Wisehockey is at the forefront of digitalization, providing new possibilities for teams, service providers and sponsors alike.

-This is the fifth part of the series.
+This is the sixth part of the series.
 Join us on the journey through the story of fully automated real-time sports analytics!